History of Jazz in Timeline

 Loading Video...

-In 1969, Miles Davis fully embraced electric instruments with In a Silent Way, his first fusion album.
-This quiet, static album, heavily edited by Teo Macero, was also influential in the development of ambient music.
+In 1969, Miles Davis fully embraced electric instruments in jazz with "In a Silent Way", considered his first fusion album.
+The album, composed of two side-long suites edited heavily by producer Teo Macero, proved influential to the development of ambient music.

-1969: The Tony Williams Lifetime Releases "Emergency!"
+1969: The Tony Williams Lifetime released Emergency!

-1970: Williams's Emergency!
-Suggested New Musical Language
+1970: Williams's Emergency! album

-In 1973, Duke Ellington wrote his Third Sacred Concert, concluding a series of sacred works prompted by contacts from Grace Cathedral in San Francisco, prior to his death in 1974.
+In 1973, Duke Ellington wrote his "Third Sacred Concert" in response to contacts from Grace Cathedral in San Francisco.

-1974: Gonzalez Brothers Join Eddie Palmieri's Salsa Group
+1974: Gonzalez Brothers Join Eddie Palmieri's Group

-1975: Davis's Agharta Suggested New Musical Language
+1975: Davis's Agharta album

 In 1975, albums such as Davis's Agharta suggested the potential of evolving into something that might eventually define itself as a wholly independent genre quite apart from the sound and conventions of anything that had gone before.

-1976: Gonzalez Brothers Active in Eddie Palmieri's Salsa Group
+1976: Gonzalez Brothers Join Eddie Palmieri's Group

 Loading Video...

-1990: Gang Starr's "Jazz Thing" and A Tribe Called Quest's Album Release
+1990: Gang Starr's Jazz Thing and A Tribe Called Quest's People's Instinctive Travels and the Paths of Rhythm

 Loading Video...

-1991: A Tribe Called Quest Releases "The Low End Theory"
+1991: A Tribe Called Quest released The Low End Theory

-In 1991, A Tribe Called Quest released "The Low End Theory", an album that incorporated jazz influences, contributing to the jazz rap genre.
+In 1991, A Tribe Called Quest released The Low End Theory, adding to the jazzy releases from the Native Tongues Posse.

 1992: Miles Davis's Doo-Bop Released Posthumously

-1992: Pete Rock & CL Smooth Release "Mecca and the Soul Brother"
+1992: Pete Rock & CL Smooth incorporated jazz influences on Mecca and the Soul Brother

-In 1992, the rap duo Pete Rock & CL Smooth incorporated jazz influences on their debut album, Mecca and the Soul Brother.
+In 1992, the rap duo Pete Rock & CL Smooth incorporated jazz influences on their debut Mecca and the Soul Brother.

-1994: Herbie Hancock releases Dis Is da Drum
+1994: Herbie Hancock Releases Dis Is da Drum

-1998: Lalo Schiffrin Releases "Jazz Mass in Concert"
+1998: Lalo Schiffrin released Jazz Mass in Concert

 In 1998, Lalo Schiffrin released "Jazz Mass in Concert" on Aleph Records.